tetratelabs/func-e/DEVELOPER.md

 The contents will be in the 'dist/' folder and include the same files as a [release](https://github.com/tetratelabs/func-e/releases) would, except signatures would not be the same as production.

-Note: this step requires prerequisites for Windows packaging to work.
-Look at [msi.yaml](.github/workflows/msi.yaml) for what's needed per-platform.